Boyle-Lab/CGIMP/README.md

 user@be51d9bd99b2:/$ exit
 ```

-7. Log in ot the docker container as root and fire up the browser.
+7. Log in ot the docker container as root and fire up the server.
 ```

 $ docker exec -it cgimp bash